lucarin91/SR-seminar/slides.md

 ## Problems of this approach
-- Generates a lot of additional network traffic.
+- It generates a lot of additional network traffic and work.

-- Need an infrastructure implementation *(cloud providers have to adopt it)*.
+- It needs an infrastructure implementation *(cloud providers have to adopt it)*.

 - Difficulties to deploy the security VM machine in the optimal nodes.

-- Can not tap a specific flow at the application layer *(reduce check performance)*.
+- It cannot tap a specific flow at the Application layer *(reduce check performance)*.

-- The management of the security VMs can become really complex.
+- The management of the security VMs can becomes more complex.